iwasakims/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithQJM.md

 The order in which you set these configurations is unimportant, but the values you choose for **dfs.nameservices** and **dfs.ha.namenodes.[nameservice ID]** will determine the keys of those that follow.
 Thus, you should decide on these values before setting the rest of the configuration options.

-* **dfs.nameservices** - the logical name for this new nameserviceChoose a logical name for this nameservice, for example "mycluster", and use this logical name for the value of this config option.
+*   **dfs.nameservices** - the logical name for this new nameservice

+    Choose a logical name for this nameservice, for example "mycluster", and use this logical name for the value of this config option.
 The name you choose is arbitrary.
 It will be used both for configuration and as the authority component of absolute HDFS paths in the cluster.

     **Note:** If you are also using HDFS Federation, this configuration setting should also include the list of other nameservices, HA or otherwise, as a comma-separated list.

         <property>
           <name>dfs.nameservices</name>
           <value>mycluster</value>
         </property>

-* **dfs.ha.namenodes.[nameservice ID]** - unique identifiers for each NameNode in the nameserviceConfigure with a list of comma-separated NameNode IDs.
+*   **dfs.ha.namenodes.[nameservice ID]** - unique identifiers for each NameNode in the nameservice

+    Configure with a list of comma-separated NameNode IDs.
 This will be used by DataNodes to determine all the NameNodes in the cluster.
-For example, if you used "mycluster" as the nameservice ID previously, and you wanted to use "nn1" and "nn2" as the individual IDs of the NameNodes, you would configure this as such:
+For example, if you used "mycluster" as the nameservice ID previously, and you wanted to use "nn1" and "nn2" as the individual IDs of the NameNodes, you would configure this as
+    such:

         <property>
           <name>dfs.ha.namenodes.mycluster</name>